microsoft/LightGBM/docs/Parameters-Tuning.rst

 Parameters Tuning
 =================

-This is a page contains all parameters in LightGBM.
+This page contains parameters tuning guides for different scenarios.

 **List of other helpful links**